tintin305/Space-Debris-Tracker/Notes.md

 ## Debris Speeds

-Objects in LEO normally have angular velocities of at least 0.5 degrees per second when viewed from the ground.
+Objects in LEO normally have angular velocities of at least 0.5 degrees per second when viewed from the ground.[This](http://www.castor2.ca/08_Papers/Zenith_Ranging.pdf) shows the entire calculation for how the objects speed changes depending on altitude and how it is observed from the ground

+Lower altitude objects exceed angular speeds of 1 degree per second relative to the ground observer, when it is viewed at high elevation angles (close to 90 degrees).
+However, when viewed at around 30 degrees elevation, the speed is observed to be around 0.25 degrees per second.

+Figure 7 in [this](http://www.dtic.mil/dtic/tr/fulltext/u2/a531931.pdf) indicates how the angle of the object changes when it is viewed from different elevations.
+Fig 10 shows how the "detectability" increases with increasing elevation angle.

 # Antenna